aleremfer/cultural-disambiguation-lab/docs/taxonomy.md

 This taxonomy is intentionally:

-* **minimal** → easy to apply
+- **minimal** → easy to apply
-* **interpretable** → no hidden assumptions
+- **interpretable** → no hidden assumptions
-* **extensible** → new categories can be added as needed
+- **extensible** → new categories can be added

-It reflects a working hypothesis:

-> cultural ambiguity is a distinct and underexplored failure mode in language models
+---

 ## Label Mapping (EDN ↔ Taxonomy)

-The following labels are used in the dataset (`cases.edn`) and map directly to the categories defined above:
+The following labels are used in the dataset (`cases.edn`) and map directly to the categories defined above.

+These labels are intentionally limited to **annotatable phenomena**, and do not include higher-level or cross-cutting concepts.

 - cultural_misidentification → Cultural Misidentification
 - entity_misgrounding → Entity Misgrounding